NUbots/NUbots/modules/motion/ScriptEngine/README.md

 Target objects have:

-* "id": the servo identifier as a string (see `messages::DarwinSensors::Servo::ID` for servo ID names)
+* "id": the servo identifier as a string (see `message::DarwinSensors::Servo::ID` for servo ID names)
 * "position": the desired angle of the servo, in radians
 * "gain": the desired motor gain